rb1205/unibody_fpv_quad/docs/print_instructions.md

 ### Landing gears

-Material: ABS (far better flexibility and shock resistance than PLA)
+Material: Carbon fiber loaded nylon or ABS

-You're free to print this part as you wish as long as the resulting part is completely solid.
-You'll need 4 of these.
+Print this part completely solid

 ### Camera Frame

-Material: PLA
+Material: Whatever

 You're free to print this part as you wish as long as the resulting part is completely solid.